ashiklom/pecan.book/Using-Git.md

 Recommended Workflow for PEcAn and BETY developers
 --------------------------------------------------

+**Each feature should be in it’s own branch** (for example each redmine issue is a branch, names of branches are often the issue in a bug tracking system).

 ### Before any work is done:

 1. First fork pecan on github into your own github space ([github help: "fork a repo"](https://help.github.com/articles/fork-a-repo)) This allows you to create your own